Basement Flooring Options

 - Concrete stain – New stains are available to make concrete look like stone, leather or solid ground.

-- Durable floor paint – Floor paints are available in nearly every color of paint imaginable.
-Adding stripes and/or patterns can add interest to the floor, as well.
+- Durable floor paint – Floor paints are available in nearly every color imaginable.
+Adding stripes and/or patterns can also add interest to the floor.

 - Epoxy – Epoxy finishes can help repair uneven or pitted concrete surfaces.
 Epoxy also extends the life and eases the cleaning requirements of unfinished concrete.